hmxmilohax/rb3-pc/README.md

 **If everything's connected**, let's go ahead and **focus on RPCS3's I/O tab.**
 ![A screenshot of Rock Band 3's I/O custom settings, showing Emulated MIDI Devices, device type, and device selection highlighted in teal.](images/cust/io.png "I/O")
 * ![A teal square.](images/cust/smallteal.png "Teal Square"):
-	* 🎹 Keyboard Players: Leave your "Emulated MIDI type" on "Keyboard" and select your your keyboard in the drop down menu next to it, or MIDI interface, depending on your connection.
+	* 🎹 Keyboard Players: **Leave your "Emulated MIDI type" on "Keyboard" and select your your keyboard in the drop down menu next to it, or MIDI interface, depending on your connection**.
-	* 🎸 Pro Guitar Players: Change your "Emulated MIDI type" from "Keyboard" to "Guitar (17 Frets)" if you have a Mustang Pro Guitar, or "Guitar (22 Frets)" if you have a Squier Pro Guitar, then set your MIDI interface in the drop down menu next to it, or MIDI interface, depending on your connection.
+	* 🎸 Pro Guitar Players: **Change your "Emulated MIDI type" from "Keyboard" to "Guitar (17 Frets)" if you have a Mustang Pro Guitar, or "Guitar (22 Frets)" if you have a Squier Pro Guitar, then set your MIDI interface in the drop down menu next to it, or MIDI interface, depending on your connection**.

  **If your instrument isn’t detected in the drop down menu, save your configuration so far and restart RPCS3.**